greenya/pqnext/README.md

 - some con: you lose all items in the bag on death
 - some pro: chance of getting higher quality rings and necklaces

-- base chance to die from a mob is 10% (?) and more dex decreases this chance (?)